aolarchive/node-multipass/README.md

     <td>Deletes a particular auth profile for the currently-authenticated user, based the given 'provider' and 'providerId' values.</td>
   </tr>
 </table>

+### Method Override
+The API allows method override with POST, so for instance to perform a DELETE, you can perform a POST and include `_method="delete"` in the post body.

+### JSONP
+JSONP support is enabled for all API methods, using the `callback` query param.
+Ex: `/api/user?callback=foo`

 ## License
 Copyright (c) 2012 AOL, Inc.